ACP Sheet Fabrication/Fitting

-- For an aluminum composite sheet to achieve the desired finishing, you must effectively execute its routing and fabrication during the installation process.
+- For an aluminium composite sheet to achieve the desired finishing, you must effectively execute its routing and fabrication during the installation process.

-- Use the same arrow direction when installing ACP panels to avoid shade variation caused by surface orientation, especially when using metallic and abstract colors.
+- Use the same arrow direction when installing ACP panels to avoid shade variation caused by surface orientation, especially when using metallic and abstract colours.

 - VIVA’s ACP sheets expand at a rate of (2.4 mm/m/100) degrees.
 Therefore, it is imperative to maintain adequate distance between two ACP claddings to guarantee thermal stability.

-- The formula to calculate the distance based on the thermal expansion of the particular length of sheets is: Thermal expansion x sheet length (in meter) x Delta T (Temperature Variation)
+- The formula to calculate the distance based on the thermal expansion of the particular length of sheets is: Thermal expansion x sheet length (in meters) x Delta T (Temperature Variation)

-- The stiffener and structure should be appropriately aligned to avoid wrinkles in the aluminum panel sheets.
+- The stiffener and structure should be appropriately aligned to avoid wrinkles in the aluminium panel sheets.
 (Generally 4 by 4 feet or as recommended by the architect)

 - It is essential to take into account the wind pressure of a given altitude and location.

-- You must provide batch printing on the bottom of each ACP panel during the subsequent orders to avoid color variations at the time of part-orders.
+- You must provide batch printing on the bottom of each ACP panel during the subsequent orders to avoid colour variations at the time of part orders.

-- Consider the diagonal length of aluminum composite sheets when cutting or grooving to avoid a tapered finish for your panel blocks.
+- Consider the diagonal length of aluminium composite sheets when cutting or grooving to avoid a tapered finish for your panel blocks.
 The diagonal should not exceed 2mm.

 - It is advisable to remove the protective film upon completion of installation.
 If the protective film is left on for more than 45 days, removing it will be challenging.
 Avoid pulling the protective film below 10°C.